From castles to luxury spa hotels, we’ve got you covered in our list of the top ten snazziest 5-star hotels in Ireland.

 At the same time, suites boast custom beds and lakeside suites have floor-to-ceiling windows.
 There are even two suites with kitchens and one which offers a wraparound terrace and a jacuzzi.

-Address: Lakes of Killarney, Nunstown, Killarney, Co.
-Kerry, V93 DH59, Ireland
+Address: Lakes of Killarney, Nunstown, Killarney, County Kerry, V93 DH59, Ireland

 2. Lough Eske Castle, Donegal – dripping in opulence and extravagance

 On the shores of the breathtaking Lough Eske, you will find Lough Eske Castle, a restored 17th-century castle.
 As one of the top 5-star hotels in Ireland, it is pet and family-friendly so offers something for everyone.

 The opulent rooms and suites are fitted with elegant four-poster or canopy beds.
 In contrast, some suites even feature luxurious separate living rooms, as well as free-standing baths and fireplaces.